o1-labs/proof-systems/book/src/specs/kimchi.md

-The range check of `bound` can be skipped until the end of the operations and `result` is an intermediate value that is unused elsewhere (since the final `result` must have had the right number of moduluses subtracted along the way).
+The range check of `bound` can be skipped until the end of the operations and `result` is an intermediate value that is unused elsewhere (since the final `result` must have had the right number of moduli subtracted along the way).

 You could lay this out as a double-width gate for chained foreign additions and a final row, e.g.